This Winter Machine: Kites

 As early as 2018, the seeds of the idea for album number three were sown.
 Even before A Tower of Clocks had gone into production, the title ‘Kites’ had been decided upon (If you look closely at the cover artwork for A Tower of Clocks you can see a kite being flown behind the tower!).
 Writing began during rehearsal sessions in 2018, the artwork concept was decided upon in 2019 and by the beginning of 2020 several tracks were nearing completion.

 In July 2020 guitarist Scott Owens decided to leave the band and by early 2021, due to frustrations in getting all the other existing members together in the studio at one time in order to complete writing and start recording Kites, Winter decided an additional change of personnel was needed, recruiting Simon D’Vali (guitars) and Alan Wilson (drums), having previously worked with them on his solo project ‘Wynter’ and Dom Bennison (guitars) and Dave Close (bass) to continue forward as This Winter Machine.

-Numan, Garbett, Milner and McAuley left to form their own project ‘Ghost of the Machine’ joining forces again with previous TWM guitarist Scott Owens and Harmony of Spheres vocalist Charlie Bramauld.
+Numan, Garbett, Milner and McAuley left to form their own project ‘Ghost of the Machine’ joining forces again with previous TWM guitarist Scott Owens and Harmony of Spheres vocalist Charlie Bramald.
 It was agreed that any songs previously worked on for Kites would be fairly distributed and kept by those who had written them.

 The line-up change gave a new momentum to the band and completion of the writing stage of Kites accelerated at a rapid pace, a difficult thing to achieve during a global pandemic but thankfully government guidelines at the time allowed the band to meet to rehearse and then record whilst still maintaining the social distancing rules.